Clearinx/SeatExchangerApp/README.md

 ## Documentation

-In the **Docs** folder, you can find further documentation and specification of the application, flowcharts which describe the operation of the different modules, etc. As this is an unfinished version yet, there may be some difference between the documentation and the implementation.
+In the **Docs** folder, you can find further documentation, the requirements and the specification of the application, flowcharts which describe the operation of the different modules, etc. As this is an unfinished version yet, there may be some difference between the documentation and the implementation.

+## Architecture

+The dependency injection and the separation of concerns is achived by using Clean Swift (VIP) architecture.

 ## Remarkable features/technologies used in the implementation

 - CoreData
 - CloudKit
-- Keeping the integrity of the local and cloud DB with syncronization
+- Constantly synchronizing the local database and iCloud to keep data integrity
 - Firebase (Authentication)
 - AviationEdge API (to check flight number validity and fetch departure date)
 - UserDefaults